Technical Deep Dive

 Identity + Key Restored

-⚠️ Don't Lose Your PIN
+⚠️ Don't Lose Your Password

 Security Analysis